 HDL levels do not always predict cardiovascular risk.
 For example, high HDL levels caused by some genetic disorders may not protect against cardiovascular disorders, and low HDL levels caused by some genetic disorders may not increase the risk of cardiovascular disorders.
 Although HDL levels predict cardiovascular risk in the overall population, the increased risk may be caused by other factors, such as accompanying lipid and metabolic abnormalities, such as hypertriglyceridemia, rather than the HDL level itself.

-Dyslipidemias were traditionally classified by patterns of elevation in lipids and lipoproteins (Fredrickson phenotype—see Table: Lipoprotein Patterns (Fredrickson Phenotypes)).
+Dyslipidemias were traditionally classified by patterns of elevation in lipids and lipoproteins (Fredrickson phenotype—see table Lipoprotein Patterns Lipoprotein Patterns (Fredrickson Phenotypes) Dyslipidemia is elevation of plasma cholesterol, triglycerides (TGs), or both, or a low high-density lipoprotein cholesterol level that contributes to the development of atherosclerosis.
+Causes... read more ).
 A more practical system categorizes dyslipidemias as primary or secondary and characterizes them by

 This system does not take into account specific lipoprotein abnormalities (eg, low HDL or high LDL) that may contribute to disease despite normal cholesterol and TG levels.

 Dyslipidemias may be

 Both primary and secondary causes contribute to dyslipidemias in varying degrees.
 For example, in familial combined hyperlipidemia, expression may occur only in the presence of significant secondary causes.